anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**11/20/2024:** I was quoted in an article in Science Magazine about the [sudden movement of Academic Twitter to the Bluesky social network](https://www.science.org/content/article/old-twitter-scientific-community-finds-new-home-bluesky).

 **11/11/2024:** I will be giving a talk titled "Integral-form sparse model selection for stochastic differential equations" in the [SCAN seminar](https://cornell-scan.github.io/) at Cornell.

 **10/28/2024:** I am attending the [Distributed Autonomous Robotic Systems 2024](https://dars2024.engineering.cornell.edu/) conference at Cornell Tech!